Main content | back to top

 Two major earthquakes of 6.4 and 7.6 on the Richter scale have struck the Sakhalin region in the past 15 years.
 The platforms are designed therefore to resist the kind of enormous earthquake that occurs perhaps once in 3,000 years.
 The topsides, or upper parts, of two of the platforms are connected to their concrete legs by sliding joints.
 If an earthquake strikes, they can move independently from the legs in a pendulum motion, preventing damage.

 Ridges of compressed ice can carve deep gashes in the seabed and could damage pipelines.
 A thick concrete coating protects them, however, and they are buried five metres beneath the seabed wherever the sea is less than 30 metres deep.
 As an extra safeguard, electronic leak-detection systems including valves halt the flow of oil and gas if the pressure drops.

 Protecting western gray whales

-Western gray whales, a species brought to near extinction by commercial whaling early in the twentieth century, feed in the waters off Sakhalin Island.
-Sakhalin Energy re-routed the offshore pipelines 20 kilometres to the south to avoid the feeding grounds following advice from an independent panel of scientists set up under the International Union for Conservation of Nature (IUCN).
+Western gray whales, a species brought to near extinction by commercial whaling early in the 20th century, feed in the waters off Sakhalin Island.
+Sakhalin Energy rerouted the offshore pipelines 20 kilometres to the south to avoid the feeding grounds, following advice from an independent panel of scientists set up under the International Union for Conservation of Nature (IUCN).
 In recognition of its western gray whale protection programme, Sakhalin Energy won the 2008 Environmental Project of the Year award from Russia’s Ministry of Environment and Natural Resources.

 Pipelines crossing seismic faults and salmon rivers